Removal In Boston

 When Should You Go To Your Dentist About Wisdom Teeth?

-Sometimes, however, the tooth can become infected and cause damage to other teeth in the surrounding area.
+On other occasions, the tooth can become infected and cause damage to other teeth in the surrounding area.
 When should you go and visit your dentist?

 - You’re experiencing jaw pain